idiezd2022/mobile_robotics_blog/ObstacleAvoidance.md

 - **Direction Vector**: To obtain the direction vector we should add the target vector and the obstacle vector.
 But, due to an inherent problem behind the calculation of the obstacle vector, we cannot simply add them to obtain the resultant.
 We are required to keep moving forward for the purpose of this exercise.
 Hence, the component of the direction vector in the direction of motion of the car, has no effect on the motion of the car.
 Therefore, we can simply leave it as a constant, while adjusting the vector responsible for the steering of the car.
 It is the steering, that will in fact, provide us with the obstacle avoidance capabilities.
 Hence, the steering is going to be controlled by the Direction Vector.

 # 2. MY ALGORITHM
-My algorithm is designed to control the movement of a robot using an approach based on attractive and repulsive forces.
-I initialize two parameters, ALPHA and BETA, which weigh the influence of each force on the robot's movement.
+My algorithm is designed to control the movement of a robot using an approach based on *attractive* and *repulsive forces*.
+I initialize two parameters, **ALPHA** and **BETA**, which weigh the influence of each force on the robot's movement.
 Then, I calculate a repulsive vector based on the laser sensor readings, where the repulsion is stronger as obstacles get closer.
 I also convert the target coordinates into the robot's local reference frame and limit the magnitude of the vectors to avoid abrupt movements.
 In a main loop, I obtain the robot's current position and the target coordinates, calculate the distance between them, and compute the attractive and repulsive forces.
-If the robot is close to the target, I mark it as reached; otherwise, I calculate a resultant force vector and use it to direct the robot's movement.
+If the robot is close to the target, I mark it as reached; otherwise, I calculate a *resultant force vector* and use it to direct the robot's movement.
 Additionally, I display the forces on the graphical interface to monitor the robot's behavior.
 The image shows the final vectors during the program.

 <p align="center">
   <img src="p3images/finalvectors.png" alt="Final vectors" width="70%" style="border: 2px solid black;">